havr-desk/havr-desk/README.md

 - 👋 Hi, I’m @havr-desk

-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, C++

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sergo.gavrillo@gmail.com or Telegram -
+- 📫 How to reach me sergo.gavrillo@gmail.com or Telegram - @hawr_s

 <!---
 havr-desk/havr-desk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.